Remote Worker Life Insurance In The UK

 This is because, as part of UK law, if any company wants to hire UK workers to work remote, they have to offer at least a certain minimum set of compensation and benefits, called the statutory benefits.

-This are meant to be somewhere in rough parity with the benefits and compensation afforded to the UK residents working for UK companies, as a way to prevent foreign companies from hiring UK workers and treating them worse than other citizens do.
+These are meant to be roughly comparable to the benefits and compensation afforded to UK residents working for UK companies.
+This is to prevent foreign companies from hiring UK workers and treating them worse than other citizens.

 Statutory benefits include things such as: